HSF/hsf.github.io/organization/_posts/2018/2018-09-13-coordination.md

     (tech list) was very useful.
     -   RISE extension for Juypter notebooks seems ideal for live presentations.
--   Dedicate one of our next meeting to training activities?
+-   Dedicate one of our next meetings to training activities?
     -   Yes, to be followed offline with Sudhir.

 Packaging